 10 To Show One’s True Colors

-However, it was generally accepted that “a ship may not fire without showing her true colours,” as described in Mountague Bernard’s A Historical Account of the Neutrality of Great Britain During the American Civil War (1870).
-The earliest printed use of this phrase comes from Thomas Becon’s 1551 A Fruitful Treatise of Fasting, which says that the devil “setteth forth him selfe in his true colours.”
+Naval tradition, however, insisted that a vessel could not fire unless it displayed its authentic colors.
+As Mountague Bernard noted in his 1870 work A Historical Account of the Neutrality of Great Britain During the American Civil War, “a ship may not fire without showing her true colours.”
+The earliest printed instance of the phrase appears in Thomas Becon’s 1551 treatise A Fruitful Treatise of Fasting, where the devil is described as “setteth forth him selfe in his true colours.”

 9 Toe the Line